reactjs/react.dev/content/docs/hooks-reference.md

 > As a convenience, we also provide a version of the API with automatic support for memoizing the result of getSnapshot published as `use-sync-external-store/with-selector`.

 ### `useInsertionEffect` {#useinsertioneffect}

+> Try the new React documentation for [`useInsertionEffect`](https://beta.reactjs.org/reference/react/useInsertionEffect).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 ```js
 useInsertionEffect(didUpdate);